oxygensend/auth/doc/configuration/modules.md

 # Modules

+Profile name is the same as the module name, for example, to enable Kafka and MongoDB, use `-Pkafka,mongo`.

 - [kafka](../../auth-kafka/README.md) - Kafka, enables Kafka as a message broker for domain events and consumer for input events
-- `rabbitmq` - RabbitMQ, enables RabbitMQ as a message broker for domain events and consumer for input events
 - [mysql](../../auth-mysql/README.md) - MySQL, enables MySQL as a storage
 - [mongo](../../auth-mongodb/README.md) - MongoDB, enables MongoDB as a storage
 - `eureka` - Eureka, enables Eureka as a service discovery registry

+## IN PROGRESS
+- `rabbitmq` - RabbitMQ, enables RabbitMQ as a message broker for domain events and consumer for input events
 - 'oauth2-google' - Google OAuth2, enables Google OAuth2 for authentication

-Profile name is the same as the module name, for example, to enable Kafka and MongoDB, use `-Pkafka,mongo`.